Oh My Food Recipes

 Can I use other nuts instead of cashews?

-Yes, you can substitute cashews with other nuts such as almonds, peanuts, or macadamia nuts.
-However, the flavor and texture may be slightly different.
+Yes, cashews can be substituted with other nuts such as almonds, peanuts, or macadamia nuts.
+However, the flavor and texture will be slightly different, as cashews are naturally creamy and mild, which works best for this stir-fry.

-Can I customize the vegetables used in Chinese cashew shrimp stir fry?
+Can I customize the vegetables in cashew shrimp stir fry?

-This dish normally uses carrots and celery.
-But, you can use vegetables based on your preferences or what is available.
-Some people like to use mushrooms, zucchini, snap peas, or water chestnuts.
+Yes, this dish is very flexible.
+While traditional cashew shrimp typically uses carrots and celery, you can easily customize it based on your preference or what you have on hand.
+Some great alternatives include mushrooms, zucchini, snap peas, bell peppers, or water chestnuts.

 How long does cashew shrimp last in the fridge?